hirsar/quiz-app/README.md

 - These can be created in LaTeX (.tex files are stored in the /tex/ folders and can be copied to the /prob/ folder).

 - Similarly, solutions are stored in the /sol/ folder.

-PracticeApp can be run by simply typing ./PracticeApp.
+- Compile with "g++ practice.cpp -o PracticeApp" in Linux (Ubuntu).

+- Run with ./PracticeApp

 - Type 'q' to quit at any point.